gadingnst/gadingnst/README.md

 </div>
 <br>

 👋 Hello.
-My full name is Sutan Gading Fadhillah Nasution, and you can call me "Gading".
+My full name is Sutan Gading Fadhillah Nasution, and you can call me ***"Gading"***.
 I'm Software Engineer who specialized in *Frontend* on Full-time works but also has some ability to code in *Fullstack* on Freelance/Side works.
 Very passionate about modern *mobile and web technology* while taking into consideration about the *DX (Developer Experience)*, latest trends, and techniques.

 ## 💼 Career
 I'm currently working full-time remotely as a ***Software Engineer*** at [SIRCLO](https://sirclo.com) on the [Orami's](https://orami.co.id) Core Engineering Team.
 Focuses on improving *DX (Developer Experience)* in the Frontend team, such as setup the boilerplate, standardization, creating utilities/libraries, and improving the reliability structure/codebases.
 My works is mostly on building services that are not *end-to-end products* on the Frontend side.